7 Reasons Why You Aren’t Living Your Purpose

 How to determine if you’re taking matters into your own hands:

-- Instead of looking for a specific result, consider if right now there is fruit from your passion.
+- Instead of looking for a specific result, consider if there is fruit from your passion right now.
 The fruit of the Spirit is “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.”

 #4 Worried about what others think of you